unixbhaskar/slpkg/README.rst

     :align: left

-Sqlpkg is a terminal tool in order to easy use Slackware packages.
+Slpkg is a terminal tool in order to easy use Slackware packages.

 Features
 --------